steveninouye/TravelX/Project Proposal.md

 Material UI consists of a library of default components that can be customized further if needed.
 Styled Components serves the purpose of allowing such custom styling, using ES6's [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
 - Google Maps
+### Misc Libraries:
+- Webpack
+- Webpack Dev Server
+- Webpack CLI
+- HTML Webpack Plugin
+- HTML Loader
+- File Loader
+- Babel
+- Babel CLI
+- Babel Loader
+- @babel/core
+- @babel/polyfill
+- @babel/preset-env
+- @babel/preset-react
+- Nodemon
+- Concurrently
+- React Hot Loader

+#### Scheduling:

+For each potential destination on the itinerary, we will prompt the user to select either the most popular timeblock or a custom timeblock.
+Together with the opening/closing hours and days of week from Google Places, we will generate the fullest non-overlapping schedule possible.
+We will implement this using an existing JS scheduling engine (such as this one) if sufficient; if not we will build our own using existing solutions.

 ## Things Accomplished Over the Break